Amazing forests and woodlands in the UK

 Fingle Woods, Devon

 Along the dramatic Teign Valley lies the 825-acre Fingle Woods, one of the last remaining patches of ancient woodland on Dartmoor.
 Jointly owned and managed by the Woodland Trust and National Trust, it is undergoing restoration after damage from non-native conifer planting, making it one of England's largest woodland restoration efforts.
 28 miles of new trails have been introduced for visitors to take in the spectacular scenery and discover Fingle Woods’ fascinating history and abundant wildlife.
-You might be lucky enough to spot the bright blue kingfisher along the River Fingle, or catch a glimpse of an otter making a splash!
+You might be lucky enough to spot a bright blue kingfisher along the River Fingle, or catch a glimpse of an otter making a splash!

 Gwydir Forest, Snowdonia